ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 image:
   path: assets/img/title/smtp-outbound-server.svg
 ---
-In this guide I am setting up an Incus container using Debian Bookworm.
+In this guide I am setting up an Incus container for SMTP using Debian Bookworm.
 I will be installing Postfix for SMTP and OpenDKIM for signing emails.
-This is to setup an SMTP outbound server that can act as a relay for all your Incus LXC and OCI containers, and VMs.
+This is to setup an SMTP outbound server that can act as a relay for all your Incus LXC & OCI containers, and VMs.
 I have tested sending to Google's servers and it passes all checks.

 ## Preparation
 On the host create the container and enter the shell of the container.